Nukotani1488/blog/README.md

-Simple Rust backend API for blog posts
+simple blog written in rust